Get to know the education system in India in great detail as we explore the history, current state, and future of education in India.

 Now we know a bit about the past state of education in India, what can we expect to see in the future?

 Like many other countries, the pandemic has pushed a need for digital involvement in the education sector in India.
 Along with this, we can expect to see a shift in skills-based education as opposed to qualification-lead education.

 By 2030, it’s estimated that India’s higher education system will have more than 20 universities among the global top 200 universities.
 It’s also thought that it will be among the top five countries in the world in terms of research output, with an annual research and development (R&D) spend of US$140 billion.

-How does the Indian education system work in modern times?
+How does the modern Indian education system work?

-It’s an undeniable fact that education in modern India is different from that of the “Gurukula.”
+It’s an undeniable fact that education in modern India has moved on from that of the “Gurukula.”
 The curriculum is mostly taught in English or Hindi, computer technology and skills have been integrated into learning systems, and emphasis is more on the competitive examination and grades rather than moral, ethical and spiritual education.

-The modern school system was brought to India, originally by Lord Thomas Babington Macaulay, in the 1830s.
+The modern school system was originally brought to India by Lord Thomas Babington Macaulay in the 1830s.
 “Modern” subjects like science and mathematics took precedence, and metaphysics and philosophy were deemed unnecessary.

 As a result of the new National Education Policy (NEP), this has been replaced with the 5+3+3+4 system.
 The division of stages has been made to fall in line with the cognitive development stages that a child naturally goes through.

 The University of Sheffield Exploring Play: The Importance of Play in Everyday LifePsychology & Mental Health,Teaching

 India’s four-level compulsory education